open-contracting/standard/docs/guidance/map/organization_personal_identifiers.md

 * a code indicating the list or register from which the identifier is drawn (the `scheme`); and
 * the identifier itself (the `id`).

-Follow the [guidance](http://standard.openownership.org/en/0.2.0/schema/guidance/identifiers.html#shared-identifiers) from BODS to construct a `scheme` code for personal identifiers:
+Follow the [guidance](http://standard.openownership.org/en/0.2.0/schema/guidance/identifiers.html#shared-identifiers) from the Beneficial Ownership Data Standard to construct a `scheme` value for the personal identifier:

 > the scheme should have the pattern {JURISDICTION}-{TYPE} where JURISDICTION is an uppercase ISO 3166-1 alpha-3 country code and TYPE is one of PASSPORT, TAXID or IDCARD